lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

 Finally, there is a link to the following game of each team.
 There are also one or two human-written summaries per game.

 The detailed statistics give information about the number of points, of attempted and made field goals, of blocks, of assists, etc. The following table gives the box-scores for the Philadelphia 76ers in their game against the Miami Heat on November 1, 2014, the first game of the *Train* dataset which we use as running example in this paper.
-The head of tables follow the same conventions as the used for the [official scores](https://www.basketball-reference.com/boxscores/201411010PHI.html).
+The head of tables follow the same conventions as the one used for the [official scores](https://www.basketball-reference.com/boxscores/201411010PHI.html).

 | Game |  FGM |  FGA | FG3M | FG3A |  FTM |  FTA | OREB | TREB |  AST |  STL |  BLK |  TOV | PF   | PTS  |
 | :--: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---: | ---- | ---- |